 Therapy for Siblings of Children with Special Needs:

 Research indicates that in many families where one child has special needs, the sibling experiences significant negative impact.
 Siblings often experience a host of very complex emotions that they cannot process alone.
 Among the emotions commonly reported are anger, guilt (for their anger), embarrassment, isolation/loneliness/loss, resentment, envy (of friends’ “normal” sibling relationships), over-identification (wondering if there is something wrong with them too), and pressure to achieve and be responsible.

 Alongside a vast array of difficult feelings, most siblings also have fierce devotion.
 They are often more empathetic toward differences in others, more compassionate, and more likely to have some philanthropic or professional involvement helping others.
 Sibling support can come in the form of individual therapy, family therapy, or sibling support groups.
-In these formats, siblings benefit from have their feelings validated, understanding that these feelings are universal and working through the emotional challenges with which they are presented.
+In these formats, siblings benefit from having their feelings validated, understanding that the feelings are universal and working through the emotional challenges they face.

 Every family is a key support system for its members, even when times are tough and the family is struggling.
 CCM is here to help your family develop a solid foundation from which to thrive.